alackles/alackles.github.io/study.md

 - Developing new models and representations of genomes in computational settings
 - Data visualization and data interaction with Virtual Reality software & hardware
 - Simulations of evolutionary phenomena using computational tools
+- Investigating the role of "play" and "joy" as key elements to evolutionary strategies
 - Ethical and pedagogical frameworks for thinking about mathematical modeling
+- Documentation as a gendered task

 ## Rate of Pay

-Lawrence's current rate of pay for summer students is $11.00/hr up to 40 hours per week, plus free on-campus housing.
+Lawrence's current rate of pay for summer students is $11.00/hr up to 40 hours per week, plus free on-campus housing for 10 weeks.
 This works out to roughly $750 every other week after taxes.
 If financial concerns are a barrier to you doing summer research, please let me know.

 ## FAQ